pooltogether/loot-box-subgraph/README.md

 ###### Deploying the Subgraph Locally

 Make sure you've already deployed the LootBox contracts.
-If you haven't done so, check out the [mock project](https://github.com/pooltogether/loot-box.
-Once the contracts are deployed, you can set up the subgraph:
+If you haven't done so, check out https://github.com/pooltogether/loot-box.
+Once the contracts are deployed locally on ganache-cli (remember to use 0.0.0.0 as the IP address for the RPC endpoint), you can set up the subgraph:

 1. Install deps